 1cupplain whole milk Greek yogurtdo not use nonfat or it will curdle

-Store leftovers in the refrigerator for up to 2 days.
-For longer storage (up to 4 days) store the stroganoff sauce and pasta separately.
+TO STORE: Store leftovers in the refrigerator for up to 3 days.

 TO REHEAT: Reheat gently in the microwave or on the stovetop with a splash of water, milk, or broth to keep them from drying out.

 TO FREEZE: Freeze stroganoff in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.